Cornelius Ryan(1920–1974)

 Cornelius John Ryan

-He moved to the United States in 1947 on a contract with *Time* magazine, became an American citizen in 1951, and joined the Pulitzer-Prize-funded journalism programme at the new *Collier's* magazine in 1952.
-The *Collier's* assignment that ran the rest of his life came in 1956 on a senior staff conversation with the editor-in-chief Roger Dakin on the principle that the existing English-language histories of the Normandy invasion were almost all written from the commander's office and almost none from the soldier's foxhole.
-The conversation produced the small commission to write a popular-history book on the D-Day landings using the technique he had been refining through the post-war reporting decade: contact every surviving participant of the operation he could find, on both sides, take the first-person testimony, build the narrative out of the testimonies.
+He moved to the United States in 1947, became an American citizen in 1951, and joined Collier's magazine in 1952.
+The assignment that ran the rest of his life came in 1956: the existing histories of Normandy were almost all written from the commander's office and almost none from the soldier's foxhole, and he set out to write a popular history of D-Day built the other way, by tracking down every surviving participant he could find and taking the first-person testimony.

 Achievements